bvibber/yuv-buffer/README.md

 * `bytes` holds a `UInt8Array` with raw pixel data.
 Beware that using a view into a larger array buffer (such as an emscripten-compiled C module's heap) is valid but may lead to inefficient data transfers between worker threads.
 Currently only 8-bit depth is supported.
 * `stride` specifies the number of bytes between the start of each row in the `bytes` array; this may be larger than the number of pixels in a row, and should usually be a multiple of 4 for alignment purposes.

-# Creating a frame buffer
+## Format objects

-First, you'll need a `YUVFormat` object describing the memory layout of the pixel data:
+To create or process a YUV frame, you'll need a `YUVFormat` object describing the memory layout of the pixel data.
+These are plain JavaScript objects to facilitate data transfer, but should be validated with the `YUVBuffer.format()` function:

 ```
 // HDTV 1080p:
-var format = {
+var format = YUVBuffer.format({
   // Many video formats require an 8- or 16-pixel block size.
   width: 1920,
   height: 1088,